About the Journal

 JPP is an open media for academics, researchers, government officials, and policy practitioners who are interested in delivering research to policy, bridging knowledge to make better government programs and other policies.
 There is no charge for all processes.

 JPP is published three times a year which are in April, August and December of the respective year.
 JPP applies an open access policy and all articles published will be free for everyone to read and download.

-Senior Planner at Center for Policy Analysis
+Senior Planner at Center for Policy and Performance Analysis